sensei-hacker/inavwiki/Modes.md

 **Note:** This should not be taken as a set order.
 Always read the hardware definition in FC manufacturers manual.

+### WP Planner

+Allows you to plot a waypoint mission as you fly.
+See more [details](https://github.com/iNavFlight/inav/wiki/Navigation-modes#wp-planner---on-the-fly-waypoint-mission-planner)
 ### AUXILIARY CONFIGURATION

 Spare auxiliary receiver channels can be used to enable/disable modes.
 Some modes can only be enabled this way.